 OVERVIEW 3

 INVESTMENT OBJECTIVE 3

 PRINCIPAL INVESTMENT STRATEGY 3

-PRINCIPAL RISKS 14
+PRINCIPAL RISKS 12

-WHO SHOULD INVEST 17
+WHO SHOULD INVEST 15

-SUMMARY INFORMATION 18
+SUMMARY INFORMATION 16

-FEES AND EXPENSES TABLE 19
+FEES AND EXPENSES TABLE 17

-HYPOTHETICAL OPTION EXPIRATION EXAMPLES 22
+HYPOTHETICAL OPTION EXPIRATION EXAMPLES 21

-REFERENCE ASSET PAST PERFORMANCE 26
+REFERENCE ASSET PAST PERFORMANCE 25

-HOW TO BUY UNITS 27
+HOW TO BUY UNITS 26

-HOW TO SELL YOUR UNITS 29
+HOW TO SELL YOUR UNITS 28

 DISTRIBUTIONS 30

 INVESTMENT RISKS 30

-TRUST ADMINISTRATION 35
+TRUST ADMINISTRATION 36

-DISTRIBUTION OF UNITS 37
+DISTRIBUTION OF UNITS 38

-TAXES 38
+TAXES 39

-EXPENSES 44

-LEGAL MATTERS 44
+LEGAL MATTERS 45

-INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM 44

-ADDITIONAL INFORMATION 44
+ADDITIONAL INFORMATION 45

-REPORT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM 45
+REPORT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM 46

-Defined Preservation 95 Fund seeks to deliver 100% of the Reference Asset's positive price appreciation up to a cap, and seeks to partially protect, by an amount equal to 95%, against the Reference Asset's price depreciation through defining a maximum loss of 5%, decreased by the trust's fees and expenses.
+m+ Growth 150 Fund seeks to deliver a multiple of the price appreciation of a Reference Asset, up to a cap, or the same price depreciation in the value of the Reference Asset, decreased by the trust's fees and expenses.

 However, there is no assurance that the trust will achieve its investment objective.
-Investors who purchase units at the Inception Value may lose a significant portion (up to a maximum loss of 5%) of their investment.